 ~G.G., Ghostwritten TV Project

 Dermot grew up in Dublin, Ireland and knew he’d be a writer from a young age.
-Based in Los Angeles, CA, Dermot writes feature film scripts, stage plays, screenplay treatments, film script synopses and outlines, pitch documents and leave behinds including query letters, one-sheets, synopsis, and treatments, screenplay coverage and analysis as well as provides feature and play script consultation.
-He is a award-winning screenwriter and Irish playwright, and film script story consultant (independent feature Driving Me Crazy, Director Steve Marshall, 2012) and book manuscript consultant or book coach (writing book, Word Flow, H. Raven Rose, 2013).
+Based in Los Angeles, CA, Dermot is an author, screenwriter, and playwright, who writes feature film scripts, stage plays, novels, screenplay treatments, film script synopses and outlines, pitch documents and leave behinds including query letters, one-sheets, synopsis, and treatments, screenplay coverage and analysis as well as provides feature and play script consultation.
+He is an award-winning author, screenwriter and Irish playwright, and film script story consultant (independent feature Driving Me Crazy, Director Steve Marshall, 2012) and book manuscript consultant or book coach (writing book, Word Flow, H. Raven Rose, 2014).
 Dermot’s produced plays include, All About Love, Celtic Arts Center, Hollywood, CA (1991), Love Lies Bleeding, Playwright’s Platform, Boston, MA (1991), Tales From the Old Sod, Spoleto Festival, Charleston, SC (1990), The Personal Assistant, Laughing Gravy Theatre, Dublin, Ireland (1990), and A Pint of Plain, Laughing Gravy Theatre, Dublin, Ireland (1989).
 Dermot’s awards include the Austin Screenwriting Competition, Semi-Finalist (1997), and the Irish PEN/Society of Irish Playwrights, Joint Winner (1991).
 His un-produced feature films include The Mad Monk, Indie Producer (2001), Rumple’s Way, Canopy Productions (2000), and The Corn King, 7th Ray Entertainment (2000).